 As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in guestion the review has been informed by:
+During the year in question the review has been informed by:

+- ٠

 - the work of the internal auditor:

-- the work of the external auditors;
+- the work of the external auditors:

+- the financial management and governance self-assessment process;

-- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.